Captain Morgan Black Spiced Rum

 a review by Chip Dykstra (aka Arctic Wolf)

-The newest addition to the Captain Morgan Brand was apparently inspired by the story of Captain Morgan’s burial on the shores of Port Royal Harbour, Jamaica in 1688.
-As it was related to me, an earthquake struck Jamaica, just after the good Captain was buried.
+This has given me a good excuse to review each of the new rums and to revisit some of those spirits which I had previously reviewed.
+One of those previously reviewed spirits is Captain Morgan Black Spiced Rum.
+The Black Spiced Rum was released in 2012, and it pays homage to the story of Captain Morgan’s burial on the shores of Port Royal Harbour, Jamaica in 1688.
+Apparently (according to the information sent to my by the Captain Morgan media team) an earthquake struck Jamaica just after the good Captain was buried.
 His casket was dislodged from its tomb and washed out to sea.
 It was never recovered, and to this day it has been suggested that perhaps his spirit lives on haunting the seas of the Caribbean searching for his lost remains.
-I received my sample bottle for review several weeks ago, and I thought I would relay my impressions here on my website:

 In the Bottle 4/5

-The Captain Morgan’s Black Spiced Rum seems to be aiming its arrow directly at Kraken Black Spiced Rum.
-Both the bottle (which if you added two rings on the neck, and the label which uses an almost identical colour scheme remind me very much of Kraken.
-The rum is also bottled at 47.3 % abv, which is just a smidgen higher than the Kraken.
+The Captain Morgan seems to be aiming its arrow directly at Kraken Black Spiced Rum.
+Both the bottle (which if you added two rings on the neck) and the label (which uses an almost identical colour scheme) remind me very much of the Kraken, and the Black Spiced Rum is (just like the Kraken) bottled at a high bottling proof (47.3 % abv, which is actually just a smidgen higher than the Kraken).

-Poured into the glass the rum looks very dark and inviting.
-The scent of vanilla is quite strong, and this aroma is accompanied by dark caramel, cinnamon, cloves, cherry cola, and hibiscus.
 I am not really sensing any discernible oak in the breezes, and my sense is that the rum is very young despite its dark colour.
-This sense of youth is reinforced by a light astringency rising into the breezes although with the high bottling proof, I did expect much more of an alcohol push from the bottle than what I am receiving.
+This sense of youth is reinforced by a light astringency rising into the breezes, however I should note that with the high bottling proof, I expected much more of an alcohol push from the bottle than what I am receiving.

-Because the rum is such an obvious mixer, I mixed Captain Morgan Rum’s flagship cocktail, the Captain and Cola, and I was very happy with the result.
+To that end, I mixed Captain Morgan Rum’s flagship cocktail, the Captain and Cola, and I was very happy with the result.
 It is obvious to me that the rum was designed specifically to mix very easily with cola bringing more cinnamon and cloves to the fore than the traditional Captain Morgan Spiced Rum does, yet remaining true to the vanilla pathway which works so well with coke.
+I also mixed one of the recipes which the Captain Morgan media team sent me (the Honey Badger), and I enjoyed it enough to make the serving my recommended cocktail for the Black Spiced Rum (see recipe below).

 In the Throat 12.5/15